mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Velpare is a key stop along the Sylean Main, linking the Keplo and Vvrin Clusters.
 The system primary is a long-lived orange main sequence star called Auroralari.
-The richness of Auroralari’s planetary disk gave birth to several worlds and gas giant moons with a diverse array of atmospheric compositions.
+The richness of Auroralari's planetary disk gave birth to several worlds and gas giant moons with a diverse array of atmospheric compositions.
 Velpare itself is gifted with a breathable oxygen-nitrogen mix and a